pgorman/dangerjaunt/dangerjaunt.md

 79. Often ride special mounts
 80. Surrounded by aura or gas cloud that disadvantages melee opponents
 81. Destroys (wood/metal) weapons that strike it
-82. Those it kills can not be raised from death
+82. Those it kills cannot be raised from death
 83. _N_ percent chance to resist magic
 84. Can see invisible things
 85. Damage it causes drops as it looses hit points